 WHO WE ARE

-The Blue Dove Foundation was created to help address the issues of mental health and substance abuse in the Jewish community and beyond.
+The Blue Dove Foundation was created to help address the issues of mental illness and addiction in the Jewish community and beyond.
 Based in Atlanta, we work with people and organizations across the United States and around the world.

-The Jewish community is not immune to the problems the rest of society wrestles with when it comes to mental health and substance abuse, although they often are not discussed.
-Many individuals and their families suffer privately and lack the information necessary to address their struggles.
+The Jewish community is not immune to the problems the rest of society wrestles with when it comes to mental health and substance abuse.
+Yet we as a group too often have refused to acknowledge and discuss the issues.
+As a result, many individuals and their families suffer privately and lack the information necessary to address their struggles.

 To educate, equip, and ignite our Jewish community with tools to understand, support, and overcome the challenges presented by mental illness and substance abuse.
-As a community with a focus on tikkun olam, we will improve and save lives while eradicating the shame and stigma surrounding these issues in our global Jewish community and beyond.
+As a community with a focus on tikkun olam, we work to eradicate the shame and stigma surrounding these issues.
+Once we achieve this goal, we can begin to improve and save lives.

 WHY THE BLUE DOVE

-In the book of Genesis , Noah released a dove after the great flood in order to see if the water has subsided.
+In the book of Genesis, Noah released a dove after the great flood in order to see if the water had subsided.
 It came back carrying a freshly plucked olive leaf (Hebrew: עלה זית alay zayit), a sign of life and of God’s bringing Noah, his family, and the animals to a renewed land.

 The dove represents peace of the deepest kind.
 It soothes and quiets our worried or troubled thoughts, enabling us to find renewal in the silence of the mind.
 Its roles as a spiritual messenger, maternal symbol, and liaison impart an inner peace that helps us go about our lives calmly and with purpose.
 Some believe the dove also represents hope, while others believe it denotes freedom.

-Peace, life, hope, and freedom for those facing addiction or other mental health challenges.
-This is the goal of The Blue Dove Foundation.
+Bringing peace, life, hope, and freedom for those facing addiction or other mental health challenges is the goal of the Blue Dove Foundation.